TikaaVo/despy/README.md

 despy beats best single and simple averaging on 3/5 regression datasets.
 This shows how DES can provide a strong boost if used on the right dataset, but it might be counterproductive if used blindly.

+KNORA variants are designed for classification, which explains the poor performance on regression datasets; However, some exception can occur in certain datasets, either where feature space is has hard clusters (like in Concrete Strength) or when the target is discrete and classification-like (like in Abalone).

 ### Classification (Accuracy, higher is better)

 % shown as delta vs Best Single.
 10-seed mean.